-•

 Participation 10 %

 Examinations 75 %

 Presentations 15 %

 First Exam 10%

 Second Exam 10%

 Third Exam 10%

 Fourth Exam 10%

 Cumulative Exam 1 15%

 Cumulative Exam 2 15%

 Cumulative Exam 3 5%

 Participation: This is reserved to reflect attendance and contributions to class.
 In particular it will be used to enhance grades for participation in case discussion, and class discussion.
 It will default to the average of the other earned grades unless there is no contribution or poor attendance, in which case it will be revised negatively.
 Positive contributions will result in a positive adjustment.
+Failure to attend on student presentation days results in a negative one.